Eli0ttD0NATIEN/humboldt/README.md

 # humboldt
-My website with Leo Delpon
+This is my website with Leo Delpon, we are students in computer science.